This is a functionally terrible unzip application, saved only by the fact that you get to look at a cat while using it.

 The widget for the progress bar is placed behind the cat image, which is transparent with a central heart-shaped cutout.
 This means the progress bar shows through nicely.

 The completed .ui file was built with pyuic5 to produce an importable Python module.
-This, together with the standard PyQt5 modules are imported as usual.
+This, together with the standard PyQt5 modules, is imported as usual.
 We also make use of some standard library modules, including the zipfile module to handle the loading and unpacking of .zip files.

 from PyQt5.QtGui import *